-Healing Steps offers an alternative approach to civil proceedings for resolving claims by those who have been abused.
+Healing Steps offers an alternative approach to civil proceedings and applications under the National Redress Scheme for resolving claims by those who have been abused.

 This option approaches claims from a pastoral perspective, toward a resolution appropriate to the circumstances of each individual.
-You are however free to opt out and resume civil proceedings at any stage.
+You are however free to opt out and resume civil proceedings or apply to the National Redress Scheme at any stage.

 The memories of the past will always remain.
 But the church recognises its responsibility to help those who have been abused toward a better future.